janegoesdigital/keystone/docs/Getting Started/yo-generator.md

   block js
 ```

-We're also have a mixin file `templates/mixins/flash-messages.pug` which we can add to include the `flash-messages`.
+We also have a mixin file `templates/mixins/flash-messages.pug` which we can add to include the `flash-messages`.
 Including mixins in your layout or view templates is a great way to keep your layout and view files clean, and re-use mixins across multiple views.

 **templates/mixins/flash-messages.pug**
 Our flash-messages mixin